magomimmo/modern-cljs/doc/tutorial-14.md

 Note that the `localhost:3000/shopping.html` URI shown in the address bar of the browser does not change when you click the `Calculate` button.
-Only the value of the `Total` field will be updated, even if the calculation has been executed by the server.
-That's one of the beauty of Ajax.
+Only the value of the `Total` field will be updated, even if the calculation was executed by the server.
+That's one of the beauties of Ajax.

 As you already know from the [Tutorial 10 - Introducing Ajax - ][1] you